dewyze/putter/README.md

 Putter is a tool for more easily implementing puts debugging.
 Instead of littering files with various puts statements, you can wrap an object with a follower and print out anytime a method is called on that object.
 This will follow the object throughout its path in the stack.

-For now Putter can only follow a specific the speficic object that it wraps.
-It currently does not watch a class to see what objects were passed to it unless that specific instance of the class is passed through the stack.

 ## Installation

 Add this line to your application's Gemfile: